drzoidberg/react-animations/README.md

 react-animations is a tiny create-react-app project used for learning by doing different approaches in order to generate animations using React

+This project is one of the project series proposed in [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

 ## 🔎 It explores
 - CSS transitions